-Description As error and status messages occur, they are placed into the Error Queue.
+As error and status messages occur, they are placed in the Error Queue.
 This query command is used to read those messages.
-The Error Queue is a first-in, first-out (FIFO) register that can hold up to 10 messages.
-Every time you read the queue, the "oldest" message is read and that message is then removed from the queue.
+The Error Queue is a first-in, first-out (FIFO) register that can hold up to ten messages.
+Each time you read the queue, the "oldest" message is read, and that message is then removed from the queue.

-If the queue becomes full, the message "350, Queue Overflow" occupies the last memory location in the register On power-up, the queue is empty.
-When the Error Queue is empty, the message "0, No error" is placed in the Error Queue.
+If the queue becomes full, the "350, Queue Overflow" message occupies the last memory location in the register.
+On power-up, the queue is empty.
+When the Error Queue is empty, the "0, No error" message is placed in the Error Queue.